-Entry to the 2015 Emunah Young Musician of the Year and Emunah Young Singer of the Year is now open!
+Northern Heats & Extended Entry Deadline for 2015 Emunah Young Musician and Young Singer of the Year Competitions!

 This year we once again have £500 prize fund (kindly sponsored by Wienerworld) to be shared between the overall winner of the Young Musician competition (£250) and the Emunah Young Singer of the Year (£250).We are looking for talented young musicians and singers aged 8 – 18 to take part in this competition which is held in conjunction with the Jewish Chronicle, and sponsored by Wienerworld Ltd.